 Snake Plant or Mother-In-Law’s Tongue

 The snake plant is great for a bedroom because it emits oxygen at night while also taking in carbon dioxide.
 This mirrors the human breathing cycle which takes in oxygen and emits carbon dioxide.
-As a result, the snake plant gives us better, purer air quality overnight which promotes a more restful sleep.
+As a result, the snake plant gives us better, purer air quality overnight which promotes a night of more restful sleep.

 You will not have to worry about picking up leaves that drop because it is hardy and durable, a result of its West African origin.
 The snake plant is also a slow grower so don’t be surprised if you don’t see growth at first.